mkarmann/interactive-som-visualizer/README.md

 The training process of the som runs in a second thread.
 This way the visual updates do not slow down the training.
 Especially the 2d som takes a lot of time to visualize with big neuron counts.

+## Requierments
+`Java 1.8` or newer.

 ## Installation
+Download the executable jar file [builds/interactive-som-visualizer.jar](builds/interactive-som-visualizer.jar) and open it.

-Clone the repository with a simple clone command:
+Or clone the repository with `git`:
 ```
 git clone https://github.com/mkarmann/interactive-som-visualizer
 ```

 Then open it in any Java editor of your choice or run it directly from the console.
-No additional libraries are required!
 The main class is in [src/main/java/MainApp.java](src/main/java/MainApp.java)

 ## User interface